COVID-19 Vaccine FAQs

 How can I update my registration to include a medical condition?

-I registered both parents and only got a response about one- both are over 75.
+I registered multiple people and only got a response about one.

 Each registration is for an individual.
 You can use the same email address.
 You will just need to check to whom the email is addressed.